qialex/react-redux-typescript-chat/README.md

    3. `moment.locale()` is also managed, so user will see _just now_ etc in different languages

 ### Localization
 react-localization ([npm](https://www.npmjs.com/package/react-localization)) is used for localization.
-2 supported languages: English, Russian.
+2 supported languages: English and Russian.